urbit/bridge/README.md

 chrome://flags/#allow-insecure-localhost
 ```

+In Firefox, you may need to allow connecting to the unsecured local node
+websocket.
+Do this by going to `about:config` and setting the
+`network.websocket.allowInsecureFromHTTPS` flag to `true`.

 Additionally you need to run with the `HTTPS` environment variable set to
 `true`.
 Note that `npm run pilot` will handle this automatically.